fanwosu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 echo 0-reset_to_98.c is a function that takes a pointer to an int as parameter and updates the value it points to to 98 1-swap.c is a function that swaps the values of two integers
 #2-strlen.c is a program that returns the length of a string
+4-print_rev.c is a program that prints a string in reverse order, followed by a new line